Random Forest Regression in Python

 - Set the baseline model that you want to achieve

 - Train the data machine learning model.

-- If it doesn’t satisfy your expectations, you can try improving your model accordingly or dating your data or use another data modeling technique.
+- If it doesn’t satisfy your expectations, you can try improving your model accordingly or dating your data, or using another data modeling technique.

 You will be using a similar sample technique in the below example.

-Below is a step by step sample implementation of Rando Forest Regression.
+Below is a step-by-step sample implementation of Random Forest Regression.

 Step 3: Select all rows and column 1 from dataset to x and all rows and column 2 as y

 # the coding was not shown which is like that

 x= df.iloc [:, : -1] # ” : ” means it will select all rows, “: -1 ” means that it will ignore last column